DuramoSL/finance-ai/README.md

 We have created the project on Data Extraction while 10 companies names are given so 3 of them is used.

+Aim of this project: A plateform to simplify the complex annual reports of companies using LLMs, GenAi

 Technology Used:
 Model Name: gpt2
 Language : Python3